best-practice-and-impact/ons-spark/ons-spark/spark-concepts/shuffling.md

 Be careful; if your DF is large, there may not be enough driver memory to process it and you will get an error.
 Choosing between Spark and pandas/base R is something that should be done at the start of a project and should be carefully considered; if you choose to use the driver memory and find that there is insufficient capacity then you will have to re-write your code in Spark, which is often not a trivial task.

+#### Reduce size of DataFrame

+The larger the DataFrame that is supplied to Spark the longer the Spark job will take.
+If it is possible to reduce the size of the DataFrame then most operations on the DF should be more efficient, including shuffling.
+An example could be moving a filter operation to earlier in the code.
+Note that Spark does have some optimisation in terms of orders of operations, but where possible try and work with smaller DFs if possible.

 #### Use a broadcast join

 As we saw in the second example, a join will cause a shuffle on the DataFrames to be joined.
 We saw that this was referred to as a **SortMergeJoin** in the visualised plan.
 There is however another type of join: the broadcast join.
 A broadcast join can be used when one of your DataFrames in the join is small; a copy is created on each partition.
 This can then be processed separately on each partition in parallel, avoiding the need for a full shuffle.